assay/assay.github.io/pages/about.md

 <br/>

 <ul>
+  <li>Code Quality analysis solution based on Ericsson <a href="https://github.com/Ericsson/codechecker">CodeChecker</a>
+      to measure, monitor and improve the quality characteristics of C/C++ and Python source code</li>
   <li>Relocator - a tool and a library to perform relocation of ”absolute” code
       (none-<a href="https://en.wikipedia.org/wiki/Position-independent_code">PIC</a>) at load time
       (<a href="https://en.wikipedia.org/wiki/Executable_and_Linkable_Format">ELF</a>,